hisovereign/Fade-Monitors/README.md

 # Fade-Monitors
 ## Mouse-aware monitor dimming (X11)

-**This script will auto dim whatever monitor your mouse is not on**
+**This script will auto dim whatever monitor your mouse is not

 -Mouse-based dimming can be toggled off with a hotkey.